How To Stop My Bull Terrier From Chewing Stuff?

 Here are some useful tips to stop your Bull Terrier from chewing stuff.
 These tips will help you to keep it from developing into a habit.

-- Give them distraction toys - Bull Terrier puppies love toys almost as much as children.
-Distraction toys are a great way to reduce Bull Terrier destructive chewing.
+Bull Terrier puppies love toys almost as much as children.
+Distraction toys are a great way to reduce Bull Terrier's destructive chewing.
 They serve as an incredible outlet for your Bull Terrier's mental and physical activity.
 Don't confuse them by offering shoes and socks as toys.
 Distraction toys are interactive and entertaining for your dog.
 In this way, your Bull Terrier doesn’t get bored and won't start chewing other stuff.
 If toys are lying around all the time, they aren’t special.
 Rotate them, only having two or three, at most, available at a time.

-- Put away anything that your Bull Terrier can chew on - Take responsibility for your own belongings.
+Take responsibility for your own belongings.
 If you don't want it in your dog's mouth, don't make it available.
 In a Bull Terrier’s mind, if something is within reach then it’s on offer.
 You must put away all of the things your Bull Terrier can get into his mouth.
-This includes shoes, socks, clothing, plastic bags, trash cans, medicine, remote control, wallets and purses - just about everything.
-Remove objects of curiosity that might appeal to your Bull Terrier and block access to rooms that have not been puppy proofed.
+This includes shoes, socks, clothing, plastic bags, trash cans, medicine, remote control, wallets, and purses - just about everything.
+Remove objects of curiosity that might appeal to your Bull Terrier and block access to rooms that have not been puppy-proofed.

-- Supervise your Bull Terrier - You must supervise your Bull Terrier to deal with destructive chewing.
+You must supervise your Bull Terrier to deal with destructive chewing.
 Supervise them until you feel confident that their chewing behavior is under control.
 Make your Bull Terrier learn some basic obedience commands.
-Also, keep the dangerous things out of the reach of your pet.
-Bull Terriers learn best by positive reinforcement methods.
+Also, keep dangerous things out of the reach of your pet.
+Bull Terriers learn best through positive reinforcement methods.
 Make Bull Terrier training a positive experience filled with praise, treats, and rewards.

 There may be times when you’re panicked or frustrated over what your dog is chewing.
 Do not yell or hit your Bull Terrier for destructive chewing.